Juliafrances28/codeRefractor/README.md

      * [License](#License)

   ## Description
-  To clean up the code so that it is not dry and nothing is repeated, primarly in the css.
-It is best pratice to use groups when mutiple parts of the code have the same elements rather then repeat the same code throughout the css file.
+  To clean up the code so that it is dry.
+This means that nothing is repeated, primarly in the css.
+It is best pratice to assign an Id when applying the same styling to mutiple elements.
+The Id can be applied to mutiple elements so that code will not be repeated throughout the css file.

   ## license
    MIT